-Newman, the Gordon M. Binder/Amgen Professor of Biology and Geobiology, has directed Caltech’s Center for Environmental Microbial Interactions (CEMI) since its inception in 2012 and has held CEMI’s Allen V.C.
-Davis and Lenabelle Davis Leadership Chair since 2017.
+Newman, the Gordon M. Binder/Amgen Professor of Biology and Geobiology, was the inaugural director of Caltech’s Center for Environmental Microbial Interactions (CEMI) from 2012 until 2020 and the first holder of CEMI’s Allen V.C.
+Davis and Lenabelle Davis Leadership Chair from 2017 to 2020.
 CEMI brings together researchers from four Caltech divisions who include microbes—tiny single-celled organisms, such as bacteria—in their work.

 “Diversity among microbes offers an enormous playground in which to understand natural processes and apply that understanding to good ends,” Newman says.
 “At CEMI, we find links that aren’t obvious but are potentially meaningful.”

 One of the collaborations CEMI has catalyzed, for example, resulted in a new way to visualize the microbial communities that cause infection in patients with cystic fibrosis.
 Understanding how these communities are organized may lead to better ways to treat and clear lung infections.

 CEMI was launched in 2012 thanks to a grant from the Weston Havens Foundation and flexible funds provided by Caltech.
 These resources enabled Newman and Provost Edward M. Stolper, the Carl and Shirley Larson Provostial Chair and William E. Leonhard Professor of Geology, to act quickly when they observed that several faculty members across campus were incorporating microbes into their research.
 The two recognized that opportunities for these scientists and engineers to exchange ideas and collaborate would lead to exciting discoveries.